 You may want to delay withdrawals from annuities in particular as long as you can, because the older you are when you start your payouts the greater your payout amount will be, although it will also be taxable.

-Which investment vehicles are income friendly?
+Which investment vehicles are the ‘most' income friendly?

 There are so many different retirement investment options, sometimes it’s hard to figure out which ones are the most advantageous from an income standpoint.
 Following are some of the best choices: